National Press Club (United States): Membership

-The National Press Club was founded by, and until 1955 (white), and 1985 (male), was open exclusively to, white male journalists.
+At its founding, the club was only open to white men but it began to accept non-white men in 1955.
+In 1970, it was opened to women.
+Prior to these changes in membership, non-white men and women had their own designated press clubs.

 Women's National Press Club

 In 1919, female journalists founded the Women's National Press Club, when the Nineteenth Amendment to the United States Constitution was ratified.

 In December 1970, members of the Women's National Press Club voted to allow men into their club and renamed it the Washington Press Club.
 The next month, the National Press Club voted 227 to 56 to admit women.
 In 1972, journalist Gloria Steinem, a feminist leader and founder of Ms. magazine, was the first woman to speak at the National Press Club, although first lady Eleanor Roosevelt attended lunch at the then all-male club in 1938.
 In 1985, the Washington Press Club and the National Press Club merged under the banner of the National Press Club.

 The Washington Press Club Foundation (WPCF) continues as a nonprofit organization to promote equality, education and excellence among journalists in print and broadcast media.
+It has a Women in Journalism Oral History Project.
+Oral History videos (Mary Garber, Betsy Wade, Dorothy Gilliam, Eileen Shanahan, Ruth Cowan Nash) are archived by C-SPAN.

-It has a Women in Journalism Oral History Project, arranges journalism internships for women and minorities in partnership with Washington DC-based news bureaus, and since 1945 an Annual Congressional Dinner, its signature fundraising event.
+The Washington Press Club Foundation also arranges journalism internships for women and minorities in partnership with Washington DC–based news bureaus.

+Since 1945, an annual (late January - early February) Washington Press Club Foundation Salute to Congress, now called the 'Washington Press Club Foundation Congressional Dinner, is its signature fundraising event, with its video archived by C-SPAN since 1985.